 The complaint further alleges that in October 2019, Defendant laid off over 500 other full-time employees at its Mount Holly, North Carolina plant.
 According to the complaint, Daimler was required under the WARN Act to provide the laid-off employees at least 60 days advance notice, but failed to do so.

 10/17/2019: The Complaint was filed in the United States District Court for the Western District of North Carolina, and has been assigned to the Honorable Judge Robert J. Conrad.

 To be eligible to recover unpaid overtime wages under the FLSA for work performed “off the clock” as an hourly-paid production line worker within the last 3 years, you must complete a “Consent to Join” form, which you can obtain HERE.

-There is a possibility the Court will certify the claims under the North Carolina Wage and Hour Act and/or the WARN as a class action, on behalf of the following class of employees:
+There is a possibility the Court will certify the claims under the WARN as a class action, on behalf of the following class of employees:

 The WARN Act Class: All persons employed by Defendant at its Mount Holly, North Carolina production plant who were laid off by Defendant in October 2019.